paulscherrerinstitute/ecmccfg/examples/test/motorRecord/feedbackFromRecord/ReadMe.md

 ## Stop on RDBL pv alarms
-Motor record should stop motion if the RDBL linked PV is in alarm state (MAJOR, maybe also MINOR, need to test) For this functionality the alarmstate of teh record needs to be transferred to motor record by adding "MS" after the RDBL link.
+Motor record stops motion if the RDBL linked PV is in alarm state (MAJOR or INVALID) For this functionality the alarmstate of the record needs to be transferred to motor record by adding "MS" after the RDBL link.

 The simulated position is configured like this:
 ```